Terms of Service

 - Any changes we do make will be posted on our website.
 We may also give you notice in writing, by text to your nominated mobile phone number, and/or by email where you have supplied your email address to us for this purpose (you can see when the Terms were last changed by checking the "Last Updated" date at the bottom).
 Your continued use of the Service following the updating of the Terms indicates you accept those changes.
 As there is no minimum subscription period for the Service, if you do not like any changes that we make then you will be free to stop using the Service.

-- The Service is only available in the UK to users who register with a UK mobile phone number.
+- The Service is only available to users who register with a valid mobile phone number in selected locations.

 Joining and leaving the Service